rasputinforever/python-training/README.md

 * primeFinder: takes in user input and returns array of all PRIMES from 1 to user input.

 * factorOfFactor: takes in user input, gets list of all factors, and for each factor, replaces the factor with an array of factors for that factor

+* primeRoots: delivers a list of all roots of a given value